 COA is not experiencing any barriers to maintaining a sufficient network in number and type of primary care practitioners/PCMP practice sites.
 Both the size and scope of primary care practitioners and associated sites ensures that all covered services are accessible to members without unreasonable delay.
+As a note the Q3 numbers reported are incorrect based on a reporting methodology issue as explained in our Q3 response form submission.

-For this reporting quarter, Colorado Access utilized the network adequacy template methodology of including primary care providers with PROVCAT codes beginning with "PV" or "PG."
+For this reporting quarter Colorado Access utilized the network adequacy template methodology of including primary care providers with PROVCAT codes beginning with "PV" or "PG."

 Although we did not encounter barriers that affected the ability to ensure that members had access to PCMP services without unreasonable delay, we did encourage providers to render services by telehealth in treating members remotely using the new rules put into place for COVID-19.
-COA monitored the availability of telehealth services through surveys and phone outreaches by the provider relations team and has monitored usage through claims review.
+COA monitored the availability of telehealth services through surveys and phone outreaches by the provider relations team and have monitored usage through claims review.
 Telehealth has been a critical tool for PCMPs and members during COVID-19.